A Fully Device-Independent Ternary Quantum Key Distribution Protocol Based on the Impossible Colouring Game: Introduction

 The security of QKD relies on the no-cloning theorem~\cite{WZ09} and quantum measurement-induced disturbance, ensuring that any eavesdropping attempt alters the quantum state, making interception detectable.
 QKD offers the advantage of generating fresh, secure cryptographic keys that can be immediately utilized.
 In order to achieve this, a significant final key must be generated in a very short time frame.
 A significant benefit of QKD is that, since communication is quantum, an adversary does not retain a classical transcript once a QKD session concludes.
 The fundamental steps of QKD protocols include quantum state distribution, parameter estimation, block-wise measurement, and classical postprocessing.
 The concept of QKD was first introduced by Bennett and Brassard in 1984 with their BB84 protocol~\cite{BB84}.
 Since then, numerous modifications, extensions, and variants have been proposed~\cite{AGM06, AAM06, BC92, TMF13,TMS13, TMCNR12}.
 In 1991, Ekert~\cite{EA91} introduced the first entanglement-based QKD protocol.
 The security of these protocols fundamentally relies on the assumption that the communicating parties use either single-photon sources or maximally entangled states.
-However, conventional QKD protocols, such as BB84, face challenges in practical implementation due to factors like noise, limited key rates, and vulnerabilities to side-channel attacks.
-To overcome these limitations, Device-Independent QKD (DIQKD) has gained prominence, offering security guarantees without assumptions about the internal workings of quantum devices.
-DIQKD protocols typically rely on Bell non-locality tests, but their efficiency is often constrained by low key rates and susceptibility to classical attacks.
+However, conventional QKD protocols, such as BB84, face challenges in practical implementation due to factors like noise and limited key rates.
+To overcome these limitations, Device-Independent Quantum Key Distribution (DIQKD) has gained prominence, offering security guarantees without assumptions about the internal workings of quantum devices.
+DIQKD protocols typically rely on Bell non-locality tests, but their efficiency is often constrained by low key rates.